React JS CKEditor Example

-Integrate CKEditor in react js example; In this tutorial, you will learn how to implement CKEditor with forms in react js apps.
+react-ckeditor-component package allows users to add CKEditor in react applications, In this tutorial, you will learn how to integrate CKEditor in react js forms.

-How to Install and Use CKEditor in React App
+How to Install and Use CKEditor in React JS

 Step 1 – Create React App

-In this step, open your terminal and execute the following command on your terminal to create a new react app:
+Run the following command on your cmd to create a new react app:

 npx create-react-app my-react-app

-To run the React app, execute the following command on your terminal:
+To run the React app by using the following command:

 npm start